 - What’s the best time and date to take a backup?

 WordPress uses a robust programming language called PHP.
 It serves as a communicator between the files, database, and the front end.
 A WordPress website consists of two major components:

 So, you need either Cpanel or your websites FTP account to create a backup.
 Both the files and databases are included in the manual backup process to save the site from disasters.
 Because you’re working through Cpanel (or FTP), the website won’t go down or offline even for a second.

-But, you still need to be very conscious and don’t move or delete any file unintentionally that can break the whole website.
-Please see the visitors’ peak time on your website and try to create a backup when you have fewer visitors on the site.
+You still need to be very conscious and don’t move or delete any file unintentionally that can break the whole website.
+Please see the visitors’ peak time on your website and create a backup when fewer visitors are on the site.

 Prerequisites of Manual WordPress Backup